 - To determine if your Jade is genuine or fake, hold the stone against your face for a minute.
 If it remains cool, it is real Jade; if it warms up, it is a fake.

-As a brand that is deeply rooted in Traditional Chinese Medicine, we want to advocate only the best methods and products to improve beauty and wellness – this is why we use Bian Stone at YINA.
+As a brand that is deeply rooted in Traditional Chinese Medicine, we advocate only the best methods and products to improve beauty and wellness – this is why we use Bian Stone at YINA.
 Bian stones are considered to be the top choice due to their unmatched ultrasonic pulse count and frequency range.
 Bian stone therapy is one of the five primary healing practices in ancient Chinese medicine.
 Interestingly, Bian stone therapy actually predates acupuncture.
 Experience the healing powers of this practice with YINA Bian Stone Gua Sha.